Canada Pavilion at Epcot: Attraction history

 Prior to the construction of the pavilion, the Walt Disney Company sought financial support for the attraction from the Canadian government.
 The company wanted the federal government to fund the cost of building the attraction; in return the government would have input into the design and layout.
 The Canadian government was concerned about the stereotype of Canada that Disney wanted (i.e., lumberjacks).
 Funding was refused, and Disney threatened to pull the exhibit, but ultimately did not.

 At one time during the planning, the entire pavilion was to have been divided by a main street of shops and restaurants, with one side representing French Canada and the other English Canada.
 Today this is somewhat evident as a small thoroughfare.

 At the opening in 1982, the original musical talent for the Canadian pavilion was a trio called the "Caledonian Pipe Band", consisting of two pipers and one drummer.
 The performers were Robert (Bob) Proctor (lead, drummer), Kenneth Mauchin (piper) and Robert Mauchin (piper).
 They were recruited by Ron Rodriguez (talent co-ordinator for Walt Disney World) from the Rosie O'Grady's Pipe Band of Orlando.
 Because all three had ties to Scotland, they also performed in the British pavilion at various times.

 In 2007, Disney updated the movie O Canada!, filmed in 1979.
 For several years, the Canadian Tourism Commission lobbied to have the movie updated, partly to remove outdated stereotypes of Canadian life.
 On August 31, 2007, the updated edition opened with a new host, Canadian actor Martin Short, and Canadian Idol winner Eva Avila reprising the original film's theme song, "Canada (You're a Lifetime Journey)".

 The attraction closed in late 2019 to make adjustments for the new update; Canada Far and Wide, which opened in 2020.
 On March 25, 2025, following the announcement, since Hotel du Canada as the old space was permanently closed, Disney Vacation Club announced that the opening of the first in-park Welcome Home Center, called Château de Voyage, as the new space, in the Canada pavilion, which was opened on April 20, 2025.
 This new space serves as a Disney Vacation Club Welcome Home Center, where guests can learn about DVC memberships and tour a model room of the Island Tower at Disney's Polynesian Villas & Bungalows.
+In June 2026, since Refreshment Port in EPCOT's World Showcase, are now permanently closed on January 12, 2026, it was announced that a new dining space called La Poutinerie, sponsored by Air Canada, which will be open on July 1, 2026 in Canada Pavilion at EPCOT, in the time for Canada Day, and the menu have been revealed.